openforis/sepal-doc/docs/source/cookbook/classification.rst

 The analysis is not limited to natively available bands.
 SEPAL can also build additional derived bands on-the-fly.

-Select :btn:`<fas fa-plus> Derived bands` at the bottom of the pop-up window and select the deriving method to.
+Select :btn:`<fa-solid fa-plus> Derived bands` at the bottom of the pop-up window and select the deriving method to.
 This will add a a new panel to the expansion panel with the selected method name (1).
 The selected method will be applied to the selected bands.

 .. note::